milonmaze/privacy-terms-observatory/cloud.google.com/terms/cloud-privacy-notice.md

 Getting started
 Docs
 Support
-Google Cloud Terms
+Back to Google Cloud Terms Directory
-Google Cloud Platform
+Current
 Google Cloud Privacy Notice
-Google Cloud User Experience Research Panel Addendum Google Workspace
-Google Workspace for Education
-Google Workspace Translations
-Google Maps Platform
-Chrome Enterprise
-Android
-Cloud Identity
-Apigee
-Firebase
-Google Contracting Entity
-Terms Directory
-Rate and review
-Google Cloud Privacy Notice

 Effective Date: July 1, 2021

-Last modified: May 30, 2021 | Previous Versions

 This Google Cloud Privacy Notice describes how we collect and process your personal information in relation to Google Workspace, Google Workspace for Education and Google Cloud Platform (together, “Cloud Services”).

 We offer Cloud Services either directly or via our authorized partners.
 Where we refer to our customers in this notice, we also mean our partners and their customers.

-Expand all
 Information We Collect
 Why We Process Data
 Where Data Is Stored